ga4gh/va-spec/docs/source/overview.rst

  * changes in **epigenetic alterations** of a gene or region (e.g. increased enhancer methylation)

 Covers different levels of **'represenational specificity'** at which these variations can be described
- * **Discrete Variation**:  specific instances of a sequence variation in a specified context (reference, location, state - even if incompletely known). e.g. the NC_000019.9:g.45411941T>C genomic allele (`link <https://gnomad.broadinstitute.org/variant/19-45411941-T-C>`_), the APOE ɛ2/ɛ3 genotype (`link <https://www.snpedia.com/index.php/Gs269>`_)
+ * **Discrete Variation**:  specific instances of a sequence variation in a specified context (reference, location, state - even if incompletely known). e.g. the NC_000019.9:g.45411941T>C genomic allele (`link <https://gnomad.broadinstitute.org/variant/19-45411941-T-C>`_)
- * **Expansion Sets**: sets of Discrete Variation instances that are related via lift-over, or projection functions (or combinations thereof). e.g. ClinGen 'canonical allele' CA127512 (`link <http://reg.clinicalgenome.org/redmine/projects/registry/genboree_registry/by_caid?caid=CA127512>`_), with members {NC_000019.10:g.44908684T>C, NC_000019.9:g.45411941T>C, NM_000041.3:c.388T>C NP_000032.1:p.Cys130Arg, ... }
+ * **Expansion Sets**: sets of Discrete Variation instances that are related via lift-over, or projection functions (or combinations thereof). e.g. the set of discrete varaints in ClinGen 'canonical allele' CA127512 (`link <http://reg.clinicalgenome.org/redmine/projects/registry/genboree_registry/by_caid?caid=CA127512>`_)
  * **Categorical Variation**: rule-based classes of variation defined by specific membership criteria.  e.g. ‘deletions spanning EGFR exon 4’ (`link <https://civicdb.org/variants/252/summary>`_), ‘TSC1 loss-of-function muts.’ (`link <https://civicdb.org/variants/125/summary>`_)

 The VA-Spec uses the `GA4GH Variant Representation Specification (VRS) <https://vrs.ga4gh.org/en/stable/index.html>`_ as a standard for identifying and representing these different forms of molecular variation.

 Annotation
 **********

 **Definition**:  “A **structured data object** that holds a **central statement of knowledge** about a **molecular variation**, along with **evidence and provenance metadata** supporting it.

  * **‘structured data object’**: an organized, computable representation of knowledge, in any format or syntax.
  * **‘central statement of knowledge’**: the single primary statement about a molecular variation is at the core of an annotation.
  * **‘molecular variation’**: defined broadly to cover sequence changes, epigenetic modifications, or alterations in gene expression or location (see `Variant`_).
  * **‘evidence and provenance metadata’**: describes how the central knowledge statement was generated, including when, by whom, and using what methods and evidence information.

-The VA-Spec model was  defined to **explcitly represent** and **clearly distinguish** these **key types of information** within a Variant Annotation - so that users can appreciate the **significance and utility** of the knowledge they provide.
+The VA-Spec model was  defined to *explcitly represent* and *clearly distinguish* these key types of information within a Variant Annotation - so that users can appreciate the significance and utility of the knowledge they provide.

 Variant Annotation Types
 ************************
-The VA-Spec supports annotation statements about the **biological** and **clinical** significance of a variant, but leaves thsoe reporting **case-level observations** about a variant to other standards (e.g. Phenopackets, HL7-Clinical Genomics IM, FHIR)
+The VA-Spec supports annotation statements about the **biological** and **clinical** significance of a variant, but leaves thoae reporting **case-level observations** about a variant to other standards (e.g. Phenopackets, HL7-Clinical Genomics IM, FHIR)

-Examples of In-Scope Statements:
- * **Biological Knowledge**: Molecular Consequence, Functional Impact, Population Frequency, Relative Location, Evolutionary Conservation
+ * **Biological Variant Statements** (*in-scope*): Molecular Consequence, Functional Impact, Population Frequency, Relative Location, Evolutionary Conservation
- * **Clinical Knowledge**: Pathogenicity Classification, Therapeutic Response Classification, Diagnostic Classification, Prognostic Classification, Phenotypic Feature Association
+ * **Clinical Knolwedge Statements** (*in-scope*): Pathogenicity Classification, Therapeutic Response Classification, Diagnostic Classification, Prognostic Classification, Phenotypic Feature Association

-Examples of Out-of-Scope Statements:
- * **Case-Level Knowledge**:  observation of a variant in a patient, disease causality of an observed variant in a patient, origin of an observed variant in a patient, clonality of a variant in a patient.
+ * **Case-Level Knowledge Statement** (*out-of-scope*):  observation of a variant in a patient, disease causality of an observed variant in a patient, origin of an observed variant in a patient, clonality of a variant in a patient.

 Modeling Principles and Framework
 #################################

 The VA-Spec was built on top of the `SEPIO Modeling Framework <https://sepio-framework.github.io/sepio-linkml/about/>`_ - adopting its established models, conventions, and profiling methodology to produce standard models for the GA4GH community.

-The SEPIO framework provides a **domain-agnostic Core Information Model (Core-IM)** and **Profiling Methodology** that can be used to define schema for specific kinds of Statements, and the specific kinds of evidence and provenance information that support them.
+The SEPIO framework provides a domain-agnostic **Core Information Model (Core-IM)** and **Profiling Methodology** that can be used to define schema for specific kinds of Statements, and the specific kinds of evidence and provenance information that support them.
 For example, the VA-Spec has applied the framework to define 'Variant Pathogenicity Statement' and 'Variant Therapeutic Response Statement' profiles, among others found `here <https://va-ga4gh.readthedocs.io/en/stable/standard-profiles/index.html>`_.

-The **SEPIO Core Information Model**
+The SEPIO Core Information Model
-************************************
-The foundational SEPIO Core-IM provides doamin-agnostic model for describing the scientific knowledge assertions of any kind, and their provenance and evidence information (Figure XXX).
-In this model:
+********************************
- * each knowledge assertion is captured in a self-contained Statement object
- * he semantics of what is asserted to be true is explicitly structured in terms of a subject, predicate, object, and qualifier(s) (the statement’s ‘Proposition’)
- * organization of variant knowledge into discrete Statement objects allows clear and precise tracking of the evidence and provenance that supports each.
+The foundational SEPIO Core-IM is a doamin-agnostic model for describing the scientific knowledge assertions of any kind.
+As shown in Figure XXX, each knowledge assertion is captured in a self-contained ``Statement`` object, where the semantics of what is asserted to be true is explicitly structured in terms of a subject, predicate, object, and qualifier(s).
+Organization of variant knowledge into discrete Statement objects allows clear and precise tracking of the evidence and provenance that supports each.

-The inherent flexibility of SEPIO supports representation of this information at the level of detaial and complexity that matches the needs of a given Statement type or application.

 .. _sepio-class-diagram-w-statement: